Setting > Valcartier Camp

 - Had plenty of fresh water.

-The federal government had been buying property at Valcartier to build a central training base for the province of Quebec for a number of years.
-There was only one problem.
+While the federal government had been buying property at Valcartier to build a central training base for the province of Quebec for a number of years.
+There was one problem.
 The base did not actually exist!

 - 4 sidings